Fans Supporting Foodbanks

-Fans Supporting Foodbanks is a joint initiative between rival Liverpool F.C. and Everton F.C. supporters, founded in 2015 to tackle food poverty in Liverpool.
+Fans Supporting Foodbanks is a joint initiative between supporters of rival football clubs Liverpool F.C. and Everton F.C., founded in 2015 to tackle food poverty in Liverpool.
 It provides a quarter of all food donations to north Liverpool food banks and has helped to develop a network of fan-driven food banks across the UK.
 It is an example of progressive football fan activism.

 History

 Fans Supporting Foodbanks is a partnership between Everton Supporters' Trust and Spirit of Shankly supporters' union.
 It was founded in 2015 by Liverpool fan Ian Byrne and Everton fans Dave Kelly and Robbie Daniels in response to rising food poverty linked to the programme of austerity implemented by the UK government from 2010.

 Taking inspiration from Celtic F.C. fan group The Green Brigade, Fans Supporting Foodbanks started collecting food donations in wheelie-bins outside pubs on matchdays.
 Both Liverpool and Everton football clubs have shown strong support for the initiative.
 As well as holding collections at home games, Fans Supporting Foodbanks bring food to donate to rival fans' foodbanks during away fixtures, as a show of solidarity.
 The group's motto is: "Hunger doesn't wear club colours."

 In 2018, Liverpool F.C. chief executive, Peter Moore, donated a vehicle through his foundation.
 Fans Supporting Foodbanks’ purple van (a mix of the two clubs' colours) is used to transport food donations from across the city and can be found outside Anfield and Goodison on matchdays.
 In August, Liverpool podcast and fanzine The Anfield Wrap commissioned a mural of Liverpool F.C.'s Trent Alexander-Arnold, created by French graffiti artist Akse, dedicated to Fans Supporting Foodbanks.
 The mural can be found on Sybil Road near Anfield Stadium.

 Ahead of the 2019 general election, Fans Supporting Foodbanks co-founder Ian Byrne was selected as the Labour's candidate for Liverpool West Derby.
 On 12 December 2019, Byrne was elected with 77.6% of the vote.

 In November 2020, Fans Supporting Foodbanks launched a mobile community food pantry.